 Latin American Forum

 In August 2015, Hospital Israelita Albert Einstein (HIAE) partnered with IHI to host the 1st Latin American Forum on Safety and Quality in Healthcare in São Paulo, Brazil.
 Health care professionals and leaders from across the region convened for the largest health care quality and safety conference in Latin America to share learnings and new ideas, and to discuss contemporary health challenges in Latin America.
 In October 2016, we celebrated the 2nd Latin American Forum on Quality and Safety in Mexico City with HIAE and the Mexican Ministry of Health.
 In 2017, the 3rd Latin American Forum returned to São Paulo, Brazil, on August 28-30, where the event will be hosted in close collaboration with HIAE.
 In 2018, we convened our 4th Latin America Forum in Cartagena, Colombia with nearly 2,000 people in attendance.
-This year we will continue the thrill, with the 5th Latin America Forum in São Paulo, Brazil.
-Be sure to check out our website for the event this year on the 13th-16th of October, here.
+In 2019 we held our 5th Latin America Forum in São Paulo, Brazil with nearly 3,000 people.

 Especialista em Melhoria / Experto en Mejora Continua